BaseMax/GitHub-Repository-Export-List/README.md

 A tiny script to get list of all repository of a GitHub user and generate HTML output with style.

+## Features of github-repos-exporter

+- Auto get name from username
+- Auto detect number of repositories
+- Auto pagination to get list of all repos
+- Groupination repos by its main language name
+- Groupination non-language repo to other

 ## Using GitHub export repositories

 Set your username at export.py file. then: